Naradsingh/Naradsingh/README.md

-- 👋 You are seeing profile of Senior/Azure/DevOps/Engineer/Naradsingh
+- 👋 Hi, Below is readme about my DevOps goal.
 - 👀 I’m using this repos only for my test project
 - :construction: I’m currently working on one test project in which Docker image is getting deployed to container by using Docker host
 - :card_file_box: Keeping Docker image on Docker hub